 REVIEWS.
 Reviews should not exceed 8000 words inclusive of all parts of the paper.
 The layout should follow the same format and specifications as for Standard Papers except that the organisation of the main text need not follow the division into Introduction, Materials and methods, Results and Discussion.

-FORUM ARTICLES.
-Forum articles should be short contributions up to 4000 words inclusive of all parts of the paper.
-Format and specifications are as for Standard Papers except that any Summary section should be short (no more than 150 words) and the layout of the main text can be flexible.
+FORUMS, COMMENTARIES and POLICY DIRECTIONS.
+These articles should be short contributions up to 4000 words inclusive of all parts of the paper.
+Format and specifications are as for Standard Papers except that any Summary section should be short (no more than 150 words, but still formatted in numbered sections as for Standard Papers) and the layout of the main text can be flexible.

 PRACTITIONER'S PERSPECTIVES.
 There is no prescribed structure to Practitioner's Perspectives but the prose style should be light and the article should be written with the minimum of technical language and jargon, so as to be understandable to a general audience.
-Manuscripts should be presented in the following order: the first line should state ‘Article type: Practitioner’s Perspective’, followed on a new line by an article title of maximum 10 words, author names and addresses, including an e-mail address for the corresponding author, the body of the text (if headers are used within the text, keep them to a minimum), and the references (maximum 20), using the standard referencing system of the Journal, and finally a short biosketch (30-100 words for one author/150 words for the first three authors, respectively) describing the research interests of the author(s).
-The overall word count, inclusive of all of the above (i.e. text, title line, author details, references, biosketch), should not exceed 4000 words.
+The article title should be brief (maximum 10 words), and the title page should provide author names and addresses, including an e-mail address for the corresponding author.
+Abstracts are not required and the title page should be followed by the body of the text (if headers are used within the text, keep them to a minimum), and the references (maximum 20), using the standard referencing system of the Journal, and finally a short biosketch (30–100 words for one author/150 words for the first three authors, respectively) describing the research interests of the author(s).
+At least one author should have direct experience of the practical management of the environment.
+The overall word count, inclusive of all of the above (i.e. main text, title line, author details, references, biosketch), should not exceed 4000 words.
 Should you wish to include a small figure or other illustration, this can be accommodated by a reduction in the number of words on a pro rata basis.

 Manuscripts should be carefully prepared, checked and submitted in final form.
 They should be typed in double spacing.
-Pages and lines must be numbered consecutively including those containing acknowledgements, references, tables and figures.
+There should be continuous line numbering throughout including pages containing acknowledgements, references, tables and figures.
 Submissions should, ideally, be a single Word file with figures embedded at the end of the text.
 This file will be converted to PDF (portable document format) upon upload.
 Referees will be given access to the PDF version although the Word file will remain accessible to the Editorial Office.
 Authors must therefore open PDF files during submission to check that conversion has not introduced any errors.

 If you wish to write your paper in LaTex please also upload a PDF version of your paper for reference.